mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 Quality & safety: No payment data collected in chat; unknowns routed to your inbox/Slack.

 Proposed next steps (7 days):
-1) Add the 3 answers above to the KB (we’ll draft + load).
+1) Add the 3 answers above to the KB (we'll draft + load).
 2) Optional: enable Messenger fallback (free during trial).
 3) Light A/B on greeting to lift self‑serve clicks.

-Pick a plan (below) and I’ll send an invoice + enable auto‑reports.
+Pick a plan (below) and I'll send an invoice + enable auto‑reports.

 Best,
 [Your Name]